The Variety of Integrable Killing Tensors on the 3-Sphere: Solution of the algebraic integrability conditions

 \subsection{Integrability implies diagonalisability}

-The aim of this subsection is to prove \linkref{Theorem}{thm:slice}.
-In view of Propositions \ref{prop:diagonalisability} and \ref{prop:AICI} it is sufficient to show that if an algebraic curvature tensor satisfies the algebraic integrability conditions, then $W_+$ and $W_-$ have the same characteristic polynomial.
-We will first prove that the first algebraic integrability condition implies that $W_+$ has the same characteristic polynomial either as $+W_-$ or as $-W_-$.
+The aim of this subsection is to prove Theorem~\ref{thm:slice}.
+In view of Propositions \ref{prop:diagonalisability} and \ref{prop:AICI} it is suf\/f\/icient to show that if an algebraic curvature tensor satisf\/ies the algebraic integrability conditions, then $W_+$ and $W_-$ have the same characteristic polynomial.
+We will f\/irst prove that the f\/irst algebraic integrability condition implies that $W_+$ has the same characteristic polynomial either as $+W_-$ or as $-W_-$.
 We then prove that the latter contradicts the second algebraic integrability condition.

-We saw that an algebraic curvature tensor which satisfies the first algebraic integrability condition is aligned and thus of the form \eqref{eq:aligned} in a suitable orthogonal basis.
-The first integrability condition in the form \eqref{eq:AICI:dec} then translates to
+We saw that an algebraic curvature tensor which satisf\/ies the f\/irst algebraic integrability condition is aligned and thus of the form \eqref{eq:aligned} in a suitable orthogonal basis.
+The f\/irst integrability condition in the form \eqref{eq:AICI:dec} then translates to

-If we regard $(w_{+1},w_{+2},w_{+3})$ and $(w_{-1},w_{-2},w_{-3})$ as vectors in $\R^3$, then each equation in \eqref{eq:aligned:plane} describes the plane through the origin with normal $(1,1,1)$ and each equation in \eqref{eq:123:sphere} the sphere of radius $r$ centered at the origin.
-Hence the solutions to both equations lie on a circle and can be parametrised in polar coordinates by a radius $r\ge0$ and angles $\varphi_+,\varphi_-$ as
+If we regard $(w_{+1},w_{+2},w_{+3})$ and $(w_{-1},w_{-2},w_{-3})$ as vectors in ${\mathbb R}^3$, then each equation in \eqref{eq:aligned:plane} describes the plane through the origin with normal $(1,1,1)$ and each equation in~\eqref{eq:123:sphere} the sphere of radius~$r$ centered at the origin.
+Hence the solutions to both equations lie on a circle and can be parametrised in polar coordinates by a radius $r\ge0$ and angles $\varphi_+$, $\varphi_-$ as